-- To see a PDF of the Alford-Axelson award application, click here.
+- If helpful, you may view a PDF of the award application.
 (Please note, only applications submitted through the on-line portal will be accepted.)

 - Finalist organizations will be notified of the Round 2 application review meeting date and time, and are asked to have one contact person available via phone for clarification on questions that may arise during the meeting.

 - All qualifying finalist organizations will receive special recognition at the Axelson Center’s conference on May 14, 2020.
 The award winner and finalists will be announced at the conference luncheon and will not be notified in advance.
 The winner will receive a cash award of $10,000.

 This award focuses primarily on management aspects, not individual programming.
 We recognize that no organization is perfect–we are all on a journey to excellence.
 The selection committee considers to what extent each organization embodies the full range of managerial excellence criteria:

 - Clear, compelling, and well-communicated, mission and vision